mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 ### Nodes data layer<a href="#nodes-data-layer" aria-hidden="true"></a>

 The nodes layer is where you can specify data values exclusive to specific nodes.
-Simply create a YAML file within the `nodes` subdirectory with the certname of your target node in puppet enterprise as it’s name and specify the relevant attributes and values within that file:
+Simply create a YAML file within the `nodes` subdirectory with the certname of your target node in Puppet Enterprise as it’s file name and specify the relevant attributes and values within that file:

 <div class="noninteractive">